 The bill amends section 3701.23 of the Revised Code to mandate the reporting of tick-related diseases and conditions to the Department of Health.
 Specifically, it adds a new category of reportable diseases that includes various tick-related illnesses such as Alpha-gal syndrome, Anaplasmosis, Babesiosis, Ehrlichiosis, Lyme disease, Powassan virus disease, Rocky Mountain spotted fever, Tularemia, and Southern tick-associated rash illness.
-This requirement extends to health care providers, boards of health, health authorities, coroners, and medical examiners, who must promptly report these conditions.
+This requirement applies to health care providers, boards of health, health authorities, coroners, and medical examiners, who must promptly report these conditions.

 Statutes affected: